hedwig233/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ## Viewing permissions

 For **non-Channel meetings**, all meeting invitees, except for external participants, automatically get a personally shared link.
 The meeting organizer must explicitly add external participants to the shared list.
+If the meeting is forwarded, only those automatically added to the meeting thread will receive the recording link.
+Specifically, if a meeting is forwarded to an individual, they will be added to the meeting thread and can view the recording.
+However, if a meeting is forwarded to a group, only the group owner(s) will be added to the meeting thread, and other group members will not have access to the recording.
+- For large meetings, due to current limitations, if the meeting have more than 250 participants, some of them will not receive recording file permissions automatically.
+If you are excluded, please ask meeting organizer to add you to the shared list.

 For **Channel meetings**, permissions are inherited from the owners and members list in the channel.